The Board of Trustees and the Library Director

 “Library boards will find the manual a useful preplanning tool to avoid unnecessary difficulties and find the director who will be a perfect fit for their community.”

-This useful web page includes the following information:
+This useful web page includes useful links to the following information:

 Evaluating the Director’s Performance